It’s no secret that this wonderful resort island in South Korea, Jeju Island, offers breathtaking natural beauty all year round.

 While every visit to this island in South Korea brings a different emotion to its visitors, it is the winter season that beckons travelers as one can discover Jeju’s best-kept secrets.

 But there are more reasons for it than that.
 Read on to find out why you need to Jeju Island before the winter months are over.

 1. Mild Winter Weather

-Boasting temperate climate all year round, the winter in Jeju Island is comparatively warmer than Seoul and the rest of Korea.
+Boasting a temperate climate all year round, the winter in Jeju Island is comparatively warmer than in Seoul and the rest of Korea.

 Even in winter, the temperature rarely falls below 0 °C (32°F) in Jeju Island, and the average winter temperature is around 5~7 °C (41~44.6°F) from January to mid-March.
-The weather is cool, dry and even mild enough for you to be outside and enjoy the outdoor activities.
+The weather is cool, dry, and even mild enough for you to be outside and enjoy outdoor activities.